He lived in a cistern. Now he's housed.

 “It’s already hard enough to find your basics, your food, water and everything else.
 But during the summer, when the heat goes up, it ruins what you do have,” he said.
 “It was camping, hardcore.
 It's nothing that I would recommend to anybody.
 It's not a good way of life."

-At one point, Christopher took shelter for a few weeks underground in an abandoned cistern just because it was cooler than the surface.
+For a while, Christopher took shelter underground in an abandoned cistern just because it was cooler than the surface.

 One of the few ways he was able to find the everyday necessities was through the Valley’s annual heat relief efforts, where the state, county, city, and other nonprofit partner organizations team up to make sure water and other essentials are available to vulnerable neighbors living on the street.
 Christopher remembers especially relying on them through the summer months.